archlinux/archlinux-docker/README.md

 Make sure your user can directly interact with Podman (i.e. `podman info` works).

 ### Usage
-Run `make oci-image-base` to build the `archlinux:base` image with the `base` meta package installed.
-You can also run `make oci-image-base-devel` to build the image `archlinux:base-devel` which additionally has the `base-devel` group installed.
+Run `make image-base` to build the `archlinux:base` image with the `base` meta package installed.
+You can also run `make image-base-devel` to build the image `archlinux:base-devel` which additionally has the `base-devel` group installed.

 ## Pipeline